PeeplesKaitlyn-FS/SpotifyApp/README.md

 npm start
 This will start the React development server on http://localhost:3001.

+### 4. Start the Development Servers
+Start the Backend (Express Server)
+In the server directory, run the following command:

+bash
+Copy
+Edit
+node index.js
+This will start the server on http://localhost:3000.

+Start the Frontend (React Client)
+In the client directory, run the following command:

+bash
+Copy
+Edit
+npm start
+This will start the React development server on http://localhost:3001.

 ### 5. Open the App
 Once both servers are running, open your browser and visit http://localhost:3001.
 You'll be redirected to log in to Spotify and then redirected back to view your profile, playlists, and search for music.